droher/baseball.computer/timeball/models/doc_global_cols.md

     that a franchise was playing as at a given time.
 {% enddocs %}

+{% docs person_id %}
+    Retrosheet 8-character person ID which consists of the first four characters of the last name, the first character of the first name, and then three digits to disambiguate between players with the same five characters.
+The first of the three digits designates the type of person (in their main role in MLB):
+    - 0 and 1: player
+    - 7: scorekeeper (not present in file but used in `scorer` field for newer games)
+    - 8: coach
+    - 9: umpire
+{% enddocs %}

 {% docs player_id %}
     Retrosheet 8-character person ID for a player, which consists of the first four characters of the last name, the first character